apache/datafusion/docs/source/user-guide/dataframe.md

 The query can be executed by calling the [`collect`] method.

-DataFusion DataFrames use lazy evaluation, meaning that each transformation creates a new plan but does not actually perform any transformations.
+DataFusion DataFrames use lazy evaluation, meaning that each transformation creates a new plan but does not actually perform any immediate actions.
 This approach allows for the overall plan to be optimized before execution.
 The plan is evaluated (executed) when an action method is invoked, such as [`collect`].
 See the [Library Users Guide] for more details.